paucls/angular2-jspm-es6-seed/README.md

     jspm install

-Open the index.html file in a browser

-## Distributing
+## Running

-To build the application run the command below
+To run the project use the command below

-    gulp dist
+    gulp

-This will create a dist folder with the minified distribution files.
-To run open dist/index.html in a browser
+This will build everything and watch for changes.
+A browser should open at the address http://localhost:3000

 ## Testing
 To run the tests use the command below